 My research is focused on conducting epidemiological research that leads to improvements in care delivery, and ultimately health outcomes.
-Among my long-term goals is to use my research to inform a broad approach to precision medicine that tailors treatment to the needs of patients within the context of where they live and their health behaviors, as well as their psychosocial, and genetic profiles.
+Among my long-term goals is to use my research to inform a broad approach to precision medicine that tailors treatment to the needs of patients within the context of where they live.
 In pursuit of this goal, I have explored the role that clinical history, sociodemographics, community factors, and the microbiome play in outcomes and response to therapy among patients with chronic conditions, with a specific interest in diabetes, obesity, and atopic conditions.
 Much of this work leverages electronic health record (EHR) data.
 Therefore, I have focused substantial effort on the exploration of this data source.
 Specifically, I have developed and evaluated novel applications of EHR data in quality reporting, workflow measurement, predictive models, and disease management.

 - Hirsch AG, Jones JB, Lerch VR, Tang X, Berger A, Clark DN, Stewart WF.
 The electronic health record audit file: The patient is waiting.
 JAMIA.
 July 3, 2016.
 Epub DOI: Full Text